Discover the Lockdown Browser: Guide to Its Features and Privacy

 Lockdown browser is just one of them.
-This special software controls the examinee’s on-screen activities and disables the use of other browsers, applications, and desktop functions.
+This special software has access to the examinee’s on-screen activities and disables the use of other browsers, applications, and desktop functions.
 In this article, we will look into what browser lockdown software is, its main features, benefits and drawbacks.

-What does lockdown browser do?Lockdown browser is a type of software installed on the test-taker computer that proctors the online examination.
-It serves to limit the use of desktop features, web search, apps, everything that could foster academic dishonesty.
+What does a lockdown browser do?A lockdown browser is a type of software installed on the student’s computer that proctors the online examinations.
+It serves to limit the use of desktop features, web search, apps, and everything that could foster academic dishonesty.